Articles on: Schools & education

 How quota policies work

 Quotas are configured through quota policies, which are attached to user groups.
 Every user in a group inherits that group's quota policy.
-This means you can set different limits for different groups - for example, "Students" get 5 prints per week while "Staff" get unlimited.
+This means you can set different limits for different groups - for example, a "Students" or "Members" group gets 5 prints per week while "Staff" gets unlimited.

 The inheritance works like this: